Skip to main content

 In a doctor’s office or hospital, AI can collect and process more comprehensive and accurate data than a human could ever hope to.
 But rather than replace the nurses and office administrators, this automated capability frees them to focus on what they do best — educating patients and providing unique support and communication.

 Pressure to compete for STEM careers continues to grow in a world increasingly supported by and reliant on technology.
-Liberal arts studies emphasize enduring skills in an era when technology and automation will increasingly replace workers, according to Dr. Ruth Lahti, associate vice president of liberal arts and social sciences at SNHU.

 Preparing for the Workforce

-• Build Your Personal Brand: Liberal arts students are adept at storytelling and communicating complex ideas.
-When it's time to enter the job market they need to harness tho
+- Build Your Personal Brand: Students in these programs are adept at storytelling and communicating complex ideas.
+When it's time to enter the job market they need to harness those skills to tell their own story, and they can do that through establishing a personal brand.

 Why Do Employers Like a Liberal Arts Education?